CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Methodology

+In this section, we analyze limitations of threshold-based parallel decoding in dLLM inference.
+For each position $i$, we define the \textbf{\textit{target token}} $x_0^{i,v}$ as the token with ID $v$ ultimately decoded at position $i$ in the final output sequence.

+Figure~\ref{fig:computational_redundancy} (blue line) visualizes how the confidence of $x_0^{i,v}$ evolves over the denoising process.
+Many tokens are repeatedly predicted and remasked long before they are ultimately decoded.
+This is particularly pronounced under single-token decoding schemes, which, despite this inefficiency, often lead to higher final accuracy~\citep{feng2025theoreticalbenefitlimitationdiffusion}.

-Together, these observations highlight two limitations of existing dLLM parallel decoders. \textbf{(i) Redundant computation.} Since decoding decisions are gated solely by instantaneous confidence, many correct tokens are repeatedly re-masked until their scores exceed the threshold.
-This leads to wasted iterations and is particularly severe under single-token decoding, where the process becomes overly conservative. \textbf{(ii) History-agnostic decoding.} Each step is treated independently without regard to past predictions.
-When the model temporarily mispredicts, tokens that were steadily converging may experience confidence fluctuations and fail to be decoded, causing error propagation to subsequent denoising steps.
+This observation reveals two limitations of existing methods: \textbf{(i) Redundant computation.} Decisions are gated by instantaneous confidence, so correct hypotheses are repeatedly predicted and remasked until $s_t^{i}$ exceeds $\tau$. \textbf{(ii) History-agnostic decoding.} Each step ignores past predictions; transient mispredictions can delay decoding and propagate errors to later denoising steps.

-These limitations motivate our proposed \textbf{CreditDecoding}, which accumulates historical model predictions as a token-level prior.
-By fusing this prior with the current logits, CreditDecoding both accelerates convergence for under-confident but correct tokens and stabilizes decoding against transient fluctuations.